 In the Intune portal, you can create similar policies (as mentioned above) from Device Compliance, Device Configuration, and Device Security nodes.

-NOTE! – I will continue more settings and other details in upcoming posts (Microsoft Intune for SCCM Admins Part 2).
+NOTE! – I will continue more settings and details in upcoming posts (Microsoft Intune for SCCM Admins Part 2).
 So, in this post, I covered the SCCM Administration, Assets & Compliance Workspace.

 Hi.
 Can I use Microsoft Intune for patching with updates Windows servers that are physical servers non-domain joined ?